In 2012, Usthad Hotel, a Malayalam movie, set an incredible precedent for films in the country with its realistic and unconventional narrative.

 A restaurant that offers exquisite Lebanese cuisine in the Garden city, Byblos teamed up with a group from the Rotary Club of Bangalore, and installed the “Fridge of kindness”, outside its premises stocking excess food from its kitchen and buffet for the underprivileged.

 Open from noon till the restaurant closes around midnight and feeding more than 20 individuals on a daily basis, the initiative is the brainchild of the restaurant’s head chef, Ammar Molki, who was prompted by the helpless situation that people in his war-torn country Syria were going through.

 3. Anchappam, Ranni

-Based out of the sylvan little town of Ranni in Pathanamthitta district, Kerala, Anchappam, is a food chain based in Kozhencherry, which has taken off under the initiative of Father Boby Kattikkad.
+Located in the sylvan little town of Ranni in Pathanamthitta district, Kerala, Anchappam is a food chain based in Kozhencherry, which has taken off under the initiative of Father Boby Kattikkad.